jcport1/react-frontend/README.md

-# React Application: Art Explorer
+# Art Explorer Frontend

-A virtual art gallery application that allows user to search for and browse an extensive collection of paintings pulled from a third-party API.
+A virtual art gallery application that allows the user to search for and browse an extensive collection of paintings from a celebrated art museum.

 ## Features

 * Search for paintings within Harvard's Art Museum paintings collection
 * Browse individual paintings and view attributes such as artist, physical description, culture, century, etc.
+* Client-side routing
 * Add/Remove favorited paintings from the frontend site and backend database

 ### Built With